Instant Pot Greek Beef "Gyros"

-- 1 1/2 to 2 pound beef chuck roast, sliced thin
+- 2 pound beef chuck roast sliced thin before cooking

-- 3 t.
-Greek seasoning or dried oregano
+- 1 tablespoon Greek seasoning or dried oregano

 Gyros (BTW, the closest correct Americanized pronunciation is "yee-ros," most definitely NOT "jy-ros") are traditionally made on a vertical rotisserie with beef, lamb, chicken or pork.
-This recipe for gyro meat is not traditional, but it is an easy version with similar Greek flavors.
+This recipe for gyro meat is not traditional, but it is an easy version (most of the time is waiting for the Instant Pot to do its magic) with similar Greek flavors.
 You can serve it in a pita with lettuce or tomato, or over a lighter Greek salad topped with homemade tzatziki (Greek yogurt sauce and dip).